Home > Income Tax > NRI & Foreign Taxes Last Updated: Jan 11th 2023

 The treatment depends on the type of capital gain

-The non-resident Indians (NRI) lives abroad but also earn an income in India.
-In this case, there is a possibility that the income arise in India would attract tax in India as well as in the country of the NRI’s residence.
-This means that taxpayer would have to pay tax twice on the same income.
-To avoid this twice payment of tax something called Double Tax Avoidance Agreement (DTAA).
+Non-Resident Indians (NRI) are Indians who reside overseas yet also earn a living in India.
+In this instance, it is possible that the income earned in India would be subject to taxation in both India and the NRI's country of residence.
+This would require the taxpayer to pay tax twice on the same income.
+To avoid this double taxation, a Double Tax Avoidance Agreement is used (DTAA).

-The benefits of DTAA are lower withholding tax (tax deducted at source or TDS), exemption from tax, and credits for taxes paid on the doubly-taxed income that can be en-cashed at a later date.
+The advantages of DTAA are a lower withholding tax (tax deducted at source or TDS), exemption from tax, and redeemable credits for taxes paid on doubly-taxed income.

-India has DTAA with over 80 countries.
-The major countries with which it has signed the DTAA are the United States of America (USA), the United Kingdom (UK), the United Arab Emirates (UAE), Canada, Australia, Austria, Belgium, Colombia, Denmark, Finland, France, Germany, Hong Kong, Iceland, Ireland, Italy, Israel, Japan, Korea, Malaysia, Netherlands, New Zealand, Norway, Philippines, Poland, Qatar, Saudi Arabia, Singapore, Spain, Sri Lanka, Sweden, Switzerland, Thailand to name a few.
+India has DTAAs with more than 80 nations.
+United States of America (USA), United Kingdom (UK), United Arab Emirates (UAE), Canada, Australia, Austria, Belgium, Colombia, Denmark, Finland, France, Germany, Hong Kong, Iceland, Ireland, Italy, Israel, Japan, Korea, Malaysia, Netherlands, New Zealand, Norway, Philippines, Poland, Qatar, Saudi Arabia, Singapore, Spain, Sri Lanka, Sweden, Switzerland, and Thailand, to name a few, are among the major countries with which it has signed the DTAA.

 An example calculation from such method is